Best App Blocker for College Students Who Can't Sleep

 The GPA Connection

 Sleep is the highest-leverage academic intervention most students ignore.
 You can study more efficiently, retain more information, and perform better on exams simply by sleeping 7-8 hours instead of 5-6.
+For a broader look at nighttime phone blocking tools, see our roundup of the best apps to block your phone at night.

 Start Tonight